 To check for remaining high spots use a utility knife blade held 90 degrees to the bore as shown.
 Drag the blade back and forth around surface of the bore sliding the blade sideways as shown in the picture (not the cutting direction).
 High spots will cause the blade to catch as you slide back and forth.
 BE CAREFUL HANDLING THE BLADE TO PREVENT CUTTING YOURSELF.

-After working the high spot islands run the sandpaper again in a circular pattern around the bore just enough to leave a new patter so you can check again for high spots.
+After working the high spot run the sandpaper wheel again in a circular pattern around the bore just enough to leave a new sanding patter so you can check again for high spots.